kiryl-volkau/kiryl-blog/content/posts/spring-boot-starters.md

 ## Thanks for reading!

 Thank you!
 I hope this post gave you an understanding of how Spring Boot starters actually work under the hood.

-Feel free to share your thoughts or questions — and don't forget to check back for Part 2, where we'll build our own starter from scratch.